 - The Office of Clinical Experiences and Student Services

-- The Student Volunteer Center
+- The Center for Health Disparities

 - The Praxis Instructional Laboratory

-The licensure and degree requirements for all programs offered by the School of Education may be revised due to the Virginia Department of Education’s regulations, Norfolk State University requirements or regional and national accreditation standards.
+The licensure and degree requirements for all programs offered by the School of Education may be revised due to the Virginia Department of Education’s regulations, Norfolk State University requirements, or regional and national accreditation standards.
 Department heads and faculty advisors will inform students of the most current information due to changes from any of the agencies which may be different than the information in this catalog.

 School of Education Departments